manyasaini/Celebal_Technologies_Insight_INC_Project/README.md

 # Insights INC – Project Performance Dashboard (Power BI)

+## Project Overview
-I built a Power BI dashboard to analyze project performance, focusing on delays, WIP aging, and vertical head performance.
+In this project, I developed a Power BI dashboard to analyze the internal project performance of Insights INC.
+The raw Excel data contained project timelines, statuses, and vertical head details, which required cleaning and transformation to identify delays, monitor WIP project aging, and evaluate vertical head performance.
+The final dashboard provides actionable insights for leadership to track delayed projects, analyze performance, and make informed decisions.

 ## Key Steps